technology-toolbox/website/content/blog/jjameson/2010/05/14/upgrading-tfs-2005-2008-project-sites-to-tfs-2010-part-1-agile-dashboard-features.md

 ---
-title: "Upgrading TFS 2005/2008 Project Sites to TFS 2010, Part 1 - Agile Dashboard Features"
+title: Upgrading TFS 2005/2008 Project Sites to TFS 2010, Part 1 - Agile Dashboard Features
 date: 2010-05-14T03:57:00-06:00
 excerpt:
-  "In one of last week's posts , I provided details on upgrading from Team Foundation Server 2008 to TFS 2010, including some information about updating your TFS project sites.
-I also provided a reference to the following MSDN article for more information..."
+  In one of last week's posts , I provided details on upgrading from Team Foundation Server 2008 to TFS 2010, including some information about updating your TFS project sites.
+I also provided a reference to the following MSDN article for more information...
 aliases:
   [
     "/blog/jjameson/archive/2010/05/13/upgrading-tfs-2005-2008-project-sites-to-tfs-2010-part-1-agile-dashboard-features.aspx",